AsteriskZuo/RNCallkitSample/README.md

 ## Example project introduction

-This project is a demo project of Uikit SDK.
+This project is a demo project of Callkit SDK.

-Mainly for the simplest demo of Uikit SDK.
+Mainly for the simplest demo of Callkit SDK.
 For more detailed usage examples, please see other example projects.

 ## environment